b1u3-22/GLOB/README.md

 | latest |   on push  | Built automatically using a GitHub Action                                                   |
 | stable | irregularly | Built by [satcom886](https://github.com/satcom886) whenever a version is mostly working    |

-In both instances, you need to set the `DISCORD_TOKEN` variable.
+ * The `DISCORD_TOKEN` variable **needs to be set**.
+You can get your token from [Discord's Developer Portal](https://discord.com/developers/applications).
-Optionally you can choose a place to store GLOB's database using a mount point.
+ * (optional) Choose a place to store GLOB's database using a mount point.
 If you don't set a mount point for GLOB's data, GLOB won't remember your settings and data.
+ * (optional) Set the REDDIT_\* variables for using GLOB's Reddit functionality.

 #### Pure Docker